Weight and muscle changes

 Testosterone plays a part in maintaining muscle.
 Lower levels of testosterone can mean that you have a loss of muscle strength.
 Exercise can help to maintain muscle strength, but it needs to be a combination of aerobic and resistance exercise.
 Aerobic exercise is any exercise that makes your heart and lungs work faster to provide more oxygen to the muscles.
 Resistance training includes swimming, where you have to use your muscles to push against the water, which helps to strengthen them.

 After the menopause the way that fat is distributed around the body changes.
 Extra weight tends to build up around the waist, rather than on the hips and buttocks.
 This change is caused by a drop in oestrogen levels.
 But weight gain is usually caused by a combination of factors, including diet and exercise.
-You may begin to notice a change in your body shape if you are having treatment for cancer that has put you into the menopause or that blocks the action of oestrogen.
+You may begin to notice a change in your body shape if treatment for cancer has put you into the menopause or if the treatment blocks the action of oestrogen.
 This change in body shape can be difficult to cope with.

 Changing your diet to a healthy well balanced diet and taking more exercise may help you to maintain your normal weight.
-If you don’t normally take regular exercise, talk to your doctor before you start to help you work out what is best for you.
+If you don’t normally take regular exercise, talk to your doctor or specialist nurse before you start.
+They can help you work out what is best for you.
 This is particularly important if you have high cholesterol or were overweight before you started your cancer treatment.

 Some people are able to have hormone replacement therapy (HRT) to control symptoms caused by low levels of sex hormones.
 But you can’t take HRT if you are having breast or prostate cancer treatment that aims to stop the body producing sex hormones or block their action.